Sparse PCA With Multiple Components: Numerical Results

 \section{Numerical Results}

-In this section, we evaluate the algorithmic strategies derived in the previous two sections, implemented in \verb|Julia| $1.7$ using \verb|JuMP.jl| $1.0.0$, \verb|Gurobi| version $9.5.1$ to solve all non-convex quadratically constrained problems, and \verb|Mosek| $9.1$ to solve all conic relaxations.
-Except where indicated otherwise, all experiments were performed on a standard MacBook Pro laptop with a $2.9$GHz $6$-Core Intel i9 CPU, using $16$ GB DDR4 RAM.
-For the purpose of averaging results across datasets with different $p$'s, we report the proportion of variance explained whenever we report an objective value.
+In this section, we evaluate the algorithmic strategies derived in the previous three sections {\blue for solving Problem \eqref{prob:spcaorth_compact}}, implemented in \verb|Julia| $1.9$ using \verb|JuMP.jl| $1.12.0$, \verb|Gurobi| version $10.0.0$ to solve all non-convex quadratically constrained problems, and \verb|Mosek| $10.1.11$ to solve all conic relaxations.
+For the sake of conciseness, we defer full details of our experimental setup to Section \ref{sec:ec.supp_expr_setup}.
+Moreover, for the purpose of averaging results across datasets with different $p$'s, we report the proportion of variance explained whenever we report an objective value.
 For a correlation matrix, this corresponds to dividing by $p$, the number of features.
+We make our code available on \verb|GitHub| at \href{https://github.com/ryancorywright/MultipleComponentsSoftware}{github.com/ryancorywright/MultipleComponentsSoftware}.

+\paragraph{Description of Data Sources:} We perform experiments on eleven datasets from the UCI database in Sections \ref{ssec:bounds}-\ref{ssec:feasiblemethods} and \ref{ssec:symm}, and experiments on synthetic data in Section \ref{ssec:auc}.
+Of the eleven datasets (described in detail in Section \ref{sec:ec.datadescr}), six datasets are overdetermined (meaning $n >p$), while five datasets are underdetermined (meaning $p>n$).
+Because some of our algorithms {\blue can only} return PC{s} with disjoint supports, we sometimes report results over instances where $\sum_t k_t > p$ and where $\sum_t k_t \leq p$ separately.
+Given the values of $(k_t,r)$ we consider, datasets with $p \geq 60$ are systematically in the second category.